Since November — Coinciding with Donald Trump’s victory — U.S. steel prices have been on a tear.

 Iron ore prices traded above $90 per dry metric ton in February, the highest since mid-August 2014.
 After an 85% rise in 2016, the price of iron ore has improved by more than 16% so far this year and has more than doubled in value since hitting near-decade lows at the end of 2015.
 Chinese imports continue to increase in 2017 after hitting an all-time high last year.

-In addition, coking coal and coke extended gains amid possible curbs on coal output and China’s suspension of North Korean coal imports.
+In addition, another Reuters article reported that “coking coal and coke extended gains amid possible curbs on coal output and China’s suspension of North Korean coal imports.”
 China said in mid-February that it will suspend all imports of coal from North Korea until next year, China’s fourth-biggest supplier of imported coal.

 If the ban is implemented, it’s possible that Chinese consumers will be short by about 20 million mt of high-quality coal.
 Other countries may have difficulty in ramping up output, possibly giving a renewed boost to coal prices this year.